robert-mclaughlin/StarTrekTimelinesSpreadsheet/README.md

 # Star Trek Timelines Spreadsheet Tool
 A tool to help with crew management in Star Trek Timelines

+**HELP WANTED** Are you a developer?
+Do you love Star Trek Timelines and wish this tool could be improved?
+I need your help, I can't keep up with maintaining and adding new features to the tool by myself!
+Please get in touch with me, or fork the repo and start playing with the code.
+Look in the issue list or in the TODO list below for inspiration on a needed fix / feature.

 **NOTE** This tool does not (and will never) automate any part of the game play; its sole purpose is to help players organize their crew using the functionality built within or with a spreadsheet application of their choice.

 **DISCLAIMER** This tool is provided "as is", without warranty of any kind.
 Use at your own risk!